JormunDB

 send_response(response) // Uses context.allocator

-// Arena is freed here automatically
+// Arena is freed automatically with some exceptions

 }